Contributed by Dana Brown, PTA Fit For Life Physical Therapy

 To perform a hamstring stretch, lay on your back.
 Grab behind your thigh and bring your leg towards your chest, as pictured to the right.
 Then, slowly straighten your knee until you feel a stretch in the back of your thigh.
 When you feel the stretch, hold the position for 10 seconds.
 Relax, by bending the knee, then perform that same stretch 9 more times.
 Repeat on the other leg.

 Hamstring weakness is another factor in hamstring injuries.
 As Dr Bright often says, when there are strength imbalances in the body, the body will not be able to mechanically work the way it should.
 When muscles are strengthened and balanced, the body will be able to run more efficiently.

 One example of a hamstring strengthening exercise is “grab-a-pens.”
 To perform, place a target, such as a pen, on the floor.
 Stand a couple feet behind the pen, as pictured on the left.
 Then, balance on one leg and place the opposite arm straight up in the air.
 Slowly bend forward on the standing leg while keeping the knee straight.
 Bend towards your target, trying to grab the pen, until you can’t go any further, or until you are about to lose your balance.
 Then slowly come back up.
 It is very important to take your time going in both directions, as this exercise strengthens the hamstrings concentrically and eccentrically.

 Contact Fit For Life Physical Therapy at (614) 981-1979 or www.fitforlifephysicaltherapy.com if you have any questions about hamstring anatomy, injuries, stretching, or strengthening.
-Fit For Life Physical Therapy is proud to be Fleet Feet + FrontRunner’s physical therapy partner.
+Fit For Life Physical Therapy is proud to be MIT and Fleet Feet + FrontRunner’s official sports medicine partner.
 We will keep you moving – no matter what you do.